mermaid-js/mermaid/docs/usage.md

 ### npm package

 ```
-1.You will need to isntall node v10 or 12, which would have npm.
+1.You will need to insall node v10 or 12, which would have npm.

 2. download yarn using npm.

-2. enter the following command:
+3. enter the following command:
     yarn add mermaid

-3. You can then add mermaid as a dev dependency using this command:
+4. At this point, you can add mermaid as a dev dependency using this command:
     yarn add --dev mermaid

+5. alternatively, you can deploy it using the script tag in an HTML file with mermaid diagram descriptions.
+This is explored in greater depth in the [User Guide for Beginners](./n00b-gettingStarted.md)

 ```

 ### CDN